dj1298/ProjectMoon-Python/README.md

-From a command line 'pip install --requirement requirements.txt'
+From a command line 'pip install --requirement requirements.txt' *I did have an issue where packages would not install with access deny. if you hit this problem, open VS Code as Admin, or you can open a open a CMD prompt as Admin and install from there.

 This will isntall all packages from the requirements.txt file

 Look in code explorer, under venv\LIB\site-packages